biocore/empress/README.md

 ## Exporting Plots

 Once you are done customizing your tree, you can export the tree as an .SVG file by going to the *Export* section in the main menu and clicking on `Export tree as SVG`.
+Currently, certain elements of the display (e.g. barplots) are not exported; we're working on making this functionality more comprehensive.

 ## Empire plots!
 Side-by-side integration of tree and PCoA plots